maxamillion32/wordpress3-invoice/readme.txt

 Wp3i is a WordPress plugin to manage invoices for freelance web designers / developers.

 * Create and track your invoices and quotes
 * Create a custom php template for both invoices and quotes

-* invoice templates use native wordpress code to make life easy
+* invoice templates use native WordPress code to make life easy
 * See live statistics of your income
 * Well designed interface
 * Completely FREE!

+**Please Vote.
+Thanks**

 == Installation ==